imahjoub/STM32L432_FlashMaster/README.md

         <img src="https://img.shields.io/github/commit-activity/y/imahjoub/STM32F446_FlashCraft" /></a>
 </p>

 STM32F446_FlashCraft is a baremetal project that uses the STM32F446RE microcontroller.
-Its purpose is to communicate with the IS25LP128F flash chip through SPI and DMA, which helps transfer data effectively.
+Its purpose is to communicate with the IS25LP128F flash chip through SPI and DMA.